 Once you have these two images, Facebook allows you to drag and drop them into the status box on Facebook.
 Wait a bit for Facebook to process it and you’ll see your 3D Photo.

 But it’s not that simple: the hardest part is preparing the depth map.
 This image is very important because it stores information about image depth (hence the name).
 You can create a depth map on Photoshop, but this requires some know-how.

-Our tool helps you extract depth maps from your Samsung/Huawei/Google Pixel images
+Our tool helps you extract depth maps from your Android images

-We’ve come up with a way to help you to extract the depth map from images with no Photoshop required, specifically for Samsung Galaxy, Huawei, and Google Pixel devices.
+We’ve come up with a way to help you to extract the depth map from images with no Photoshop required, specifically for devices that store depth data.

 How is this possible?
 Some mobile phones can take a photo with a blurred background, like iPhone & Huawei’s Aperture mode and Samsung’s Live Focus.
 This kind of image already contains depth map information.
 Easily said, your photo is actually pretty ready to use.
 You just need to add one step: extract the depth map.